Diradicaloid: Open-shell reactivity

+In 2025, Neil Garg, Kendall Houk, and coworkers reported reactions of two strained diradicaloids: cyclic allenes and bicyclobutanes.
+The study introduced diradicaloids to the field of organic synthesis.

 Applications

 Hetero-cyclopentane-1,3-diyls have been shown to display molecular switching behavior; this property relies on the ability to use external stimuli to switch a molecule between two different stable states, thereby allowing for easy modulation of special reactivity and/or other properties.
 Diradicaloids can serve as molecular switches if certain external stimuli can reversibly toggle between the planar isomer, which displays diradical character and corresponding reactivity, and the bicyclic housane isomer, which is a closed shell species.

 For example, the concept of switchable diradicals was demonstrated using the hetero-cyclopentane-1,3-diyl with phosphorus-phosphorus centered radicals (Figure 19).
 Upon exposure to red light, the planar five-membered ring diradical isomerizes to the bicyclic housane species.
 After irradiation, the thermally induced reverse reaction occurs, breaking the transannular bond to regenerate the planar diradicaloid species.
 Thus, the activation chemistry of the diradical can be switched "off" via irradiation and can be switched back "on" via stopping irradiation.
 This switching could be repeated several times without degradation of the diradicaloid.

 Figure 19.
 A phosphorus-centered cyclopentane-1,3-diyl diradicaloid demonstrates molecular switching behavior.
 Exposure to red light generates the bicyclic closed-shell species, turning "off" isonitrile insertion reactivity.